juliorkm/EDOPro-Ghostrick/README.md

 ## Thematic decisions

-"[Ghostrick](https://yugipedia.com/wiki/Ghostrick)" is an archetype in Yu-Gi-Oh! that features cute versions of verious folklore and Halloween characters.
+"[Ghostrick](https://yugipedia.com/wiki/Ghostrick)" is an archetype in Yu-Gi-Oh! that features cute versions of various folklore and Halloween characters.
 It is used by the Duel Links incarnation of [Bonz](https://yugipedia.com/wiki/Bonz_(Duel_Links)), whose ace monster is [Pumpking the King of Ghosts](https://yugipedia.com/wiki/Pumpking_the_King_of_Ghosts_(Duel_Links)) according to himself:

 "My ace monster is...
 Pumpking the King of Ghosts!
 The ones I'm enjoying these days are these freaky fellas.
 Ghostricks!
 They're not the strongest, and a bit tricky to use...
 But I can relate with these not-so-spooky specters.
 I'll keep gathering many different Ghost Cards to become the Duel King of the great beyond!"
 -Bonz, during his unlock event in Duel Links

 Bonz often calls his monsters "Ghost Cards" (「**ゴースト**・カード」), so him using "Ghostricks" (「**ゴースト**リック」) feels appropriate.
 Since Pumpking is "the King of Ghosts", it's only natural that Bonz would also want to make him the king of his new ghosts, the Ghostricks.